 Here Comes the Future: Teaching Social Media

-“Here Comes the Future: Teaching Social Media” is a guest post by Dustin Verburg.
-I added the image and text formatting like bold, italics, paragraphs, citations and lists.
+“Here Comes the Future: Teaching Social Media” is a contribution by Dustin Verburg.
+I added the teaser image and text formatting like bold, italics, paragraphs, citations and lists.

 One day I read an article about a lawmaker in Trenton, NJ who wanted to start teaching social media in middle schools.